rmaniv/Atic/README.md

 ## Setup

 The program was written in and run on Turbo C++.
-Changes are required to make it run on GCC compilers.
+Changes are required to make it run on GCC.